richmondu/libfaceid/README.md

 0. <b>Face Enrollment.</b> Registering faces to a database which includes pre-computing the face embeddings.
 1. <b>Face Capture.</b> Reading a frame image from a camera source.
 2. <b>Face Detection.</b> Detecting faces in a frame image.
-3. <b>Face Encoding/Embedding.</b> Generating embeddings on each faces in the frame image.
+3. <b>Face Encoding/Embedding.</b> Generating a mathematical representation of each face (coined as embedding) in the frame image.
 4. <b>Face Identification.</b> Classifying each face embedding with face embeddings of known people in a database.

 More complex systems include features such as <b>Face Liveness Detection</b> (to counter spoofing attacks via photo, video or 3d mask), <b>face alignment</b>, face augmentation (to increase the number of dataset of images) and face verification to improve accuracy.